top of page

 What is Expected of You?

-While in-home physical therapy provides professional guidance, patients play a crucial role in their own recovery.
+While in-home physical therapy provides professional guidance, patients play a crucial role in their recovery.
 Here’s what is expected of you:

 • Commitment to Exercises – Following the therapist’s prescribed exercises, even between sessions, is essential for progress.